 Young Women LEAD at Ashland Community and Technical College

-The YWL conference is for girls and focuses on Leadership, Education and Development (LEAD).
+Young Women LEAD is for high school girls and focuses on Leadership, Education and Development (LEAD).
 The all-day conference features interactive breakout sessions, keynote speakers and lunch.
-The conference is free to all participants, and more than 800 students are expected to attend.
+The conference is free to all participants, and more than 600 students are expected to attend.

-In addition to the keynote address, students can choose between interactive discussion panels and breakout sessions.
+In addition to the keynote address from Kate Gladdin, students can choose between interactive discussion panels and breakout sessions.
 The sessions teach important skills needed to be successful in the workforce and ways to develop their leadership potential.

 What: Annual Young Women LEAD Conference